nishatreza/AgendaCrudApp/README.md

 4. Last but not least, there is an Import/Export List option from the top navbar, it will go to the import/export list page, it will show all the list of agendas and we can download this list as excel sheet by clicking on the Download as XLS button.

+\*\* We can see the live data from the db.json file which is a mock json server api

 ## Tech stack:

 1.react@18.1.0